How to Build a goLance Profile that Attracts Clients and Leads to Winning Bids

 Choose Your Words Carefully

 Once you have chosen the best profile photo, it’s time to start writing.
-On your goLance profile, you will need to come up with a tagline, fill out your profile overview, and fill in your employment history.
+On your goLance profile, you will need to come up with a tagline, fill out your profile overview, and fill in your working history.
 It is important that you choose your words carefully here because this is your opportunity to present yourself to clients.
 When clients are searching goLance for their next freelancer, you want them to view their profile and be impressed.
 The strength of a freelancer’s profile is a strong indicator of whether or not they will receive an invitation to bid on a job.

 When clients are searching goLance for their next freelancer, you want them to view their profile and be impressed.